• Skip to primary navigation

 Notes

-2. Salt is difficult to dissolve in cold water; a quick method is to first add the salt to a cup of hot water, stir until it dissolves and has cooled.
-Then add the salty water to the with the cold water, creating the brine.
+• Salt is difficult to dissolve in cold water; a quick method is to first remove one cup of the water measurement.
+Add the salt to a cup of hot water, stir until it dissolves and has cooled.
+Then add the salty water to the dish with the cold water, creating the brine.

 Broiled Copper River King Salmon